Ruchitha2003/finance-dashboard/README.md

 This project is a simple Finance Dashboard UI built as part of an assignment.

-The idea was to create a clean and easy-to-understand interface where users can:
+The goal was to create a clean and easy-to-understand interface where users can:

-* quickly see their financial summary
+* quickly view their financial summary
 * explore their transactions
 * understand spending patterns

-I focused more on **clarity and usability** rather than making the UI overly complex.
+I focused more on clarity and usability rather than making the UI overly complex.

 ---

-## 🧠 How I Approached This
+## 🧠 Approach

-Before starting, I tried to think like a user:
+Before starting, I tried to think from a user’s perspective:

-> *“If I open a finance dashboard, what do I want to see first?”*
+**“If I open a finance dashboard, what would I want to see first?”**

-My answer was:
+The answer was:

-1. My total balance
+* Total balance
-2. How much I earned and spent
+* Income vs expenses
-3. Where my money is going
+* Where the money is going
-4. A way to explore all transactions
+* A way to explore transactions

-Based on that, I structured the dashboard.
+Based on this, I structured the dashboard accordingly.

 ---

-## 🏗️ Structure of the Dashboard
+## 🏗️ Layout Structure

-I designed the layout in a simple flow:
+The dashboard follows a simple top-to-bottom flow:

 * **Top → Summary Cards**
   Shows total balance, income, and expenses